 If you’re going to the trouble to purchase and use an assessment, you want to be sure it actually means something and isn’t a superficial report.
 Both publishers provide research about their profiles:

-The Discus study was done on a much smaller sample in terms of numbers (N=90 versus N=2,270 for Everything DiSC Workplace) , geography, and other demographics.
-Everything DiSC has invested in computerized adapted testing, which make their results more accurate than their previous DiSC Classic product.
+The Discus study was done on a much smaller sample in terms of numbers (N=90 for Discis versus N=39,607 for Everything DiSC), geography, and other demographics.
+Everything DiSC has invested in computerized adapted testing, which makes their results more accurate than their previous DiSC Classic product.